KarimAziev/nestjs-pay-shop/README.md

 npm install
 ```

+4. Create .env file.
+See also .env.example.

-4. Then run the application either in production or development mode:
+5. Then run the application either in production or development mode:

 ### Production Mode